rominana/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List Project - Add and Remove sections
+# To Do List Project - Interactive List

- This project contains a simple HTML list of To Do tasks using Webpack and Javascript with an add and remove element function.
+ This project contains a simple HTML list of To Do tasks using Webpack and Javascript with an interactive list function.
- Project 2 of 3.

 ### Built With
 - HTML